grsp8491/Data-Cleaning-Project/CodeBook.md

 ##Data files

 The data files were space-delimited text files.
-They were downloaded into the sub-directory “./UCI HAR Dataset/Data” of the working directory.
+They were downloaded into the working directory.

 The tables were then read into R, using the file names as the table names, after removing the “.txt” extensions.